SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

     It explain how we store value in a vault for the synthetic dollar side and then how we store long and calculate their profit and loss (PnL).
     This whitepaper describes the mechanics of funding and imbalance limits to ensure the right behavior of the protocol.
   ],
-  keywords: ("DeFi", "Blockchain", "Synthetic Assets", "Delta Neutral"), )
+  keywords: ("DeFi", "Blockchain", "Synthetic Assets", "Delta Neutral") )

 = Introduction